danvk/pg-to-ts/README.md

 making sure that timestamps/dates really do come back as strings, not Date objects.
 See <https://github.com/brianc/node-pg-types> for details.

+### Dates or strings

+Allow date types to be a string or Date

 ### JSON types

 By default, Postgres `json` and `jsonb` columns will be typed as `unknown`.